w-okada/voice-changer/tutorials/tutorial_rvc_en_latest.md

 A5.
 This is an error produced by the library used by this application, but it does not have any effect, so please ignore it.

+Q6.
+My AMD GPU isn't being used.

+A6.
+Please use the DirectML version.
+Additionally, AMD GPUs are only enabled for ONNX models.
+You can judge this by the GPU utilization rate going up in the Performance Monitor.([see here](https://github.com/w-okada/voice-changer/issues/383))

 ## Configurable items

 ## Title